 \section{Abstract}

-Photons, unlike electrons, do not couple directly to magnetic fields, yet synthetic gauge fields can impart magnetic-like responses and enable topological transport.
+Photons, unlike electrons, do not couple directly to magnetic fields, yet synthetic gauge fields can impart magnetic-like responses and enable directional transport.
 Discretized Floquet evolution provides a controlled route, where the time-ordered sequencing of non-commuting Hamiltonians imprints complex hopping phases and breaks time-reversal symmetry.
-However, stabilizing such driven dynamics and observing unambiguous topological signatures on a reconfigurable platform has remained challenging.
+However, stabilizing such driven dynamics and observing unambiguous signatures of these effects on a reconfigurable platform has remained challenging.
 Here we demonstrate synthetic gauge fields for light on a programmable photonic processor by implementing discretized Floquet drives that combine static and dynamic phases.
-This approach reveals hallmark features of topological transport: chiral circulation that reverses under drive inversion, flux-controlled interference with high visibility, and robust directional flow stabilized by maximizing the minimal Floquet quasi-energy gap.
-The dynamics are further characterized by a first-harmonic phase order parameter, whose per-period winding number quantifies angular drift and reverses sign with the drive order.
-These results establish discretized, gap-optimized Floquet evolution as a versatile and fully programmable framework for topological photonics, providing a compact route to engineer gauge fields, stabilize driven phases, and probe winding-number signatures of chiral transport.
+The resulting dynamics exhibit chiral circulation that reverses under drive inversion, flux-controlled interference with high visibility, and robust directional flow stabilized by optimizing the driving period.
+We further characterize the system using a first-harmonic phase as an order parameter, whose per-period winding number quantifies angular drift and reverses sign with the drive order.
+These results establish discretized Floquet evolution as a versatile framework for driven photonics, providing a programmable route to engineer gauge fields, stabilize driven phases, and probe winding-number signatures of chiral transport.